-The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.
+The main public holidays in Thailand in 2024, to get an idea of the days when government offices, banks and shops may be closed.

 To find out about all the upcoming events by month (parties, festivals, exhibitions, sports events, etc.) see our Calendar of festivals in Thailand.